koswald/Moo-V/ReadMe.md

 This web app searches http://omdbapi.com for movie data and if desired adds a movie (title) to a local database.

 The front end and back end code are in the same project folder but run on different servers.
-No IDE was used in development, except that the JUnit tests were written and run in Eclipse.
-Front-end tests are run from the command line (see below).

 **Front-end details:** AngularJS (focus), angular-ui-router, grunt, bootstrap.css, jasmine with karma test runner.
 No bootstrap.js, so no jQuery.
 All dependencies are installed with npm.